Tanz0rz/haxe-fmod/docs/getting-started.md

 === "Kha"

-    Build through khamake, then stage the FMOD runtime files next to the executable:
+    Build through khamake.
+Then stage the FMOD runtime files next to the executable:

     ```bash
     node /path/to/Kha/make.js linux --compile
     haxelib run haxefmod stage linux cpp path/to/output
     ```

-    `linux` is the Kore C++ target. `linux-hl` builds the same game as HashLink instead, which Kore compiles to a native executable rather than running in a VM.
-For the HashLink targets, set `HAXEFMOD_KHA_HL=1` in the environment before khamake so the library compiles its HashLink binding into the executable instead of the C++ one.
-On the other platforms the khamake targets are `osx`/`osx-hl` and `windows`/`windows-hl`, with the platform name passed to the [stage command](guides/tools-cli.md#stage).
+    `linux` is the Kore C++ target. `linux-hl` builds the same game as HashLink instead, and Kore compiles it to a native executable.
+For the HashLink targets, set `HAXEFMOD_KHA_HL=1` in the environment before khamake.
+The library then compiles its HashLink binding into the executable instead of the C++ one.
+On the other platforms the khamake targets are `osx`/`osx-hl` and `windows`/`windows-hl`.
+Pass the platform name to the [stage command](guides/tools-cli.md#stage).

-    The stage target is `cpp` for every native Kha build, the HashLink ones included: either way the binding is inside the executable, so no hdll or VM is involved and only the FMOD libraries need staging.
+    The stage target is `cpp` for every native Kha build, the HashLink ones included.
+The binding is inside the executable either way, so no hdll or VM is involved.
+Only the FMOD libraries need staging.
 Copy your banks to `assets/fmod/Desktop` next to the executable and run it from that directory.

     On Linux the linker also needs the SDK's library directories, since the binding links `-lfmod -lfmodstudio`: